From flip to hold: 20+ years of PE investment in B2B events

 Approximate hold duration of selected PE / PE-style investments in B2B events and exhibitions.
 Includes completed exits, recapitalisations and ongoing holds.

-Notes: durations are approximate and calculated to May 2026 where holdings are ongoing.
-Emerald / Onex and Questex / MidOcean are treated as closed via the Apollo transaction for tenure illustration.
+Notes: durations are approximate and calculated to June 2026 where holdings are ongoing.
+Hanson Wade / Graphite is included as an ongoing hold from August 2019, giving c.6.8 years.
+Nineteen / Phoenix is calculated from Phoenix’s July 2020 investment to the September 2024 continuation fund, giving c.4.2 years.
+Emerald / Onex, Questex / MidOcean and Hyve / Providence + Searchlight are treated as closed for tenure illustration.
 Ongoing holds are shown in lighter blue.
 The orange vertical line shows the average duration across the displayed cycles.

 The Strategic Exit Bottleneck